International Ice Hockey Federation: Functions

 The main functions of the IIHF are to govern, develop and organize hockey throughout the world.
 Another duty is to promote friendly relations among the member national associations and to operate in an organized manner for the good order of the sport.

 The federation may take the necessary measures in order to conduct itself and its affairs in accordance with its statutes, bylaws and regulations as well as in holding a clear jurisdiction with regards to ice hockey at the international level.
 The IIHF is the body responsible with arranging the sponsorships, license rights, advertising and merchandising in connection with all IIHF competitions.

 Another purpose of the federation is to provide aid in the young players' development and in the development of coaches and game officials.
 On the other hand, all the events of IIHF are organized by the federation along with establishing and maintaining contact with any other sport federations or sport groups.
 The IIHF is responsible for processing the international players' transfers.
 It is also the body that presides over ice hockey at the Olympic Games as well as over all levels of the IIHF World Championships.
 The federation works in collaboration with local committees when organizing its 25 World Championships, at five different categories.

-Even though the IIHF runs the world championships, it is also responsible for the organization of several European club competitions such as the Champions Hockey League or the Continental Cup.
+The IIHF is also responsible for the organization of European club competitions such as the Champions Hockey League or the Continental Cup.

 The federation is governed by the legislative body of the IIHF which is the General Congress along with the executive body, which is the Council.
 The Congress is entitled to make decisions with regard to the game's rules, the statutes and bylaws in the name of the federation.
 It is also the body that elects the president and the council or otherwise known as board.
-The president of the IIHF is basically the representative of the federation.
+The president of the IIHF is the representative of the federation.
 He represents the federation's interests in all external matters and he is also responsible that the decisions are made according to the federation's statutes and regulations.
 The president is assisted by the General Secretary, who is also the highest ranked employee of the IIHF.